CSCfi/csc-user-guide/docs/support/faq/cannot-login-from-nomachine.md

 To fix this, please consult the known issues section in the [CSC NoMachine Tutorial](../tutorials/nomachine-usage.md)

 !!!
 Note
-    To run remote graphics on CSC servers, we now recommend you to primarily use the [Puhti web interface remote desktop](../../computing/webinterface/desktop.md).
+    To run remote graphics on CSC servers, we now recommend you to primarily use [the Puhti web interface](../../computing/webinterface/index.md).
 Usage of NoMachine to connect to CSC supercomputers will be deprecated in the near future.